UniversalDependencies/docs/_ar/index.md

 ### Other Features

-* Besides the layered features listed above, there are several other language-specific features:
+* There are several language-specific features:
   * [NumForm]()
   * [NumValue]()
   * [AdpType]()